mvolkmann/blog/src/swift/ARKit.md

 1. Choose a location where it will be send such as AirDrop, Messages, Email, or "Save to Files".

+TODO: It seems that Reality Composer now only supports
-TODO: Why does this seem to only support exporting as a `.reality` file?
+TODO: exporting as a `.reality` file?

 ## Object Capture